- Published: Monday, 24 September 2018 13:20

 Universities and businesses share an interest and responsibility to build resilience and support new graduates to thrive in the workplace.
 To address this need, NCUB has held a series of autumn roundtables on the topic of student wellbeing, focused on supporting the transition from education to employment.

 The final roundtable in 2018 was held on World Mental Health Day to promote and celebrate the work of our members.
-We will be publishing the outcomes of the series on this page soon so please follows us on Twitter for announcements.

 Student Wellbeing – Resources